Director of DevelopmentCompany: University of San Diego

 • Develop cultivation and solicitation strategies for assigned prospects.

-• Cultivate, solicit, and steward all assigned and major gift prospects for all approved fundraising priorities for SON and other areas at USD where appropriate.
+• Cultivate, solicit, and steward all assigned and major gift prospects for all approved fundraising priorities for SB and other areas at USD where appropriate.

-• Develop relationships with alumni leading to solicitation of gifts that will result in increasing both the number and amount of contributions.
+• Work closely with the Assistant Director for Alumni Relations to develop relationships with alumni leading to solicitation of gifts that will result in increasing both the number and amount of contributions.

 • Work closely with the Offices of Advancement Services, Foundation Relations, Alumni Relations, and Parent Relations to identify new qualified prospects.

-• Work closely with the Senior Director of Annual Giving and Stewardship to provide appropriate SON messaging and to identify new qualified President Club and major gift prospects.
+• Work closely with the Senior Director of Annual Giving and Stewardship to provide appropriate SOB messaging and to identify new qualified President’s Club and major gift prospects.

 • Work closely with the Office of Planned Giving to help secure deferred and estate gifts.

-• Work closely with University Communications and Advancement Marketing and Strategic Partnerships, to plan and coordinate fundraising communications, publications, brochures, and special events.
+• Work closely with the SB Director of Marketing and Communications, as well as University Communications and Advancement Marketing and Strategic Partnerships, to plan and coordinate fundraising communications, publications, brochures, and special events.

-• Work with the University Events and Promotions when appropriate and necessary, to assure the success of key special/signature events.
+• Work with appropriate personnel, when necessary, to assure the success of key special/signature events.

 • Achieve fundraising goals as established by the Dean and the Associate Vice President of Development.

-• Write proposals for major gift requests for capital project naming opportunities, scholarships, Centers and Institutes, Chairs and Professorships and other priorities as determined by the Dean and SON leadership team.
+• Write proposals for major gift requests for capital project naming opportunities, scholarships, Centers and Institutes, Chairs and Professorships and other priorities as determined by the Dean and SB leadership team.

 • With the Dean, plan and co-host visits by prospects, donors, or their representatives.